Ask Slashdot: Which Tech Company Do You Respect Most? - Slashdot

 After California banned possession of 50cal rifles, he stopped sales and service to all law enforcement agencies in the state.
 To me, that is pretty darned principled. https://web.archive.org/web/20... [archive.org]

 Remember when most of us would've said Google?
-(Score:3)
+(Score:4, Interesting)

 HAHAHAHAHAA!